 Making Art the Heart of Learning

-It’s not uncommon to find organizations in which the impetus for their birth and purpose is to memorialize the accomplishments of lives well lived.
+It’s not uncommon to find organizations with the impetus for their birth and purpose to memorialize the accomplishments of well-lived lives.
 But when an organization takes on a life of its own and has the potential to change entire social systems that impact the very development of humanity, that’s an evolution to behold.

 But now, with its own Arts-Infused, Inquiry–Based education (AIIBL – pronounced “able”) initiative, LSG also pulsates in the laughter and expression of children learning academic subjects through the arts.
-The AIIBL learning model incorporates the philosophy of arts-based learning projects with the philosophy that children also learn through collaborating in groups.
+The AIIBL learning model incorporates the philosophy of arts-based learning projects with the philosophy that children also learn through group collaboration.

 Initially, Badger and Ballin had no idea their LSG Fund vehicle would rapidly accelerate beyond providing teachers with paint and paper.
-But by the end of their first-year school bus tour, Badger and Ballin’s immersion in classroom environments resulted in a swelling passion to do more with infusing children’s learning environment with art.
+But by the end of their first-year school bus tour, Badger and Ballin’s immersion in classroom environments resulted in a swelling passion for doing more by infusing children’s learning environment with art.

 “We filmed in all these different classrooms, we made all these different films, we interviewed all these different teachers, and through visiting with those that we gave supplies to, we were able to form a group to collaborate on the future of LSG,” explains Badger.
 “Through that process, this idea of inquiry-based learning emerged.”